 This process gives teams flexibility, making it easier to see what parts of a website can be reused and how they can be mixed and matched to form other components for content to live in—and construct the patterns users will engage with.

 The main challenge is building a design system that coordinates with the content modeling structure of an application.
 Developing the content model and design system at different times results in generic systems that lack a mapping between them, slowing down your content workflow.

 Decoupling the content model and the UI design system doesn’t mean they are treated individually.
 They are two separate elements that require coordination to classify and manage the user experience.

 Build content models and design systems in a coordinated manner to achieve content at scale.
 Digital teams will have the flexibility to ship new experiences quickly and the reliability to deliver content and patterns consistently.

-As mentioned above, your website is a well of potential that needs to be harnessed properly and purposefully during economic uncertainty.
-Optimizing your tech stack is another way to speed up your content creation process and unlock its potential.
+Your website is a well of potential that needs to be harnessed properly and purposefully, and optimizing your tech stack is another way to speed up your content creation process and unlock its potential.

-Businesses that limit themselves to “monolithic” (all-in-one) solutions create tech debt, lock users into inflexible tools, and reduce brands’ ability to deliver digital experiences at the pace modern customers expect.
+A content marketing strategy that limits itself to “monolithic” (all-in-one) solutions create tech debt, lock users into inflexible tools, and reduce the ability of a content workflow to deliver digital experiences at the pace modern customers expect.

 Conversely, “composable architecture” allows businesses to future-proof their tech stack, choose the best tools for their business needs, and use a modular approach to speed up their content workflow and deliver experiences faster.

-Here are some solutions and tools to look into that will help implement and optimize everything you’ve read in this playbook:
+Here are some solutions to look into to optimize your workflow:

 Contentful: Launch faster with a modern content platform.
 It’s the easiest, fastest way to manage content: Integrate your tools.
 Publish across channels.
-Unblock your team with our industry-leading app framework.
+Unblock your team (and content workflow) with our industry-leading app framework.

 Gatsby: Gatsby is the fast and flexible framework that makes building websites with any CMS, API, or database fun again.
 Build and deploy headless websites that drive traffic, convert better, and earn more revenue!